Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![Ann’s Sprite](https://i.imgur.com/SBYr2Eu.png)
 ![Ann's Portrait](https://i.imgur.com/4hr2tAa.png)

 Ann is one of the more energetic bachelorettes.
-She has red hair and blue eyes and dresses in overalls and is a tomboy.
+She has red hair and blue eyes, dresses in overalls, and is a tomboy.
 She loves animals and farm animals and is almost always in a good mood.
 She lives on the farm with her brother and father who seem to all get along.
 She will marry Cliff if you meet the requirements to do so.

 **Birthday:** Summer 14